m-abdullah3/DDoS-Attack-Detection-with-SVM/README.md

 Install required libraries using pip:

 pip install pandas scikit-learn matplotlib

 Prepare the Dataset:
-Place the ddos_dataset.csv file in the project directory.
+Place the preprocessed_ddos.csv file in the project directory.
-Run the preprocessing script to generate the cleaned dataset:

-python PreprocessingData.py
 Run the SVM Models:
 Execute each model script to train and evaluate:

 python linear.py

 python Poly.py

 python Sigmoind.py

 Tech Stack / Libraries Used

 Python: Core programming language.

 Pandas: Data manipulation and preprocessing.

 Scikit-learn: SVM model implementation and performance metrics.

 Matplotlib: Visualization of histograms and confusion matrices.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.